LadislavSopko/lsf/.memory-bank/activeContext.md

    - Create release tags in GitHub repository

 3. **Performance Improvements**:
+   - Integrate optimized decoder into core Python package
-   - Add optimizations to LSF decoder based on benchmark findings
+   - Apply similar optimization patterns to TypeScript decoder
    - Integrate with tiktoken or other accurate tokenizers
    - Create visualization tools for benchmark results